 Here are a couple of options for you if that is the case:

-- Gypsum – gypsum, or calcium sulfate, is often used in construction, but it can also be used in your garden!
+- Gypsum – gypsum, or calcium sulfate, is often used in construction.
+However, it can also be used in your garden to add nutrients!
 Gypsum adds both calcium and sulfur for your soil.
 However, adding it won’t change the soil pH, so if your soil is already in the right pH range, consider using this to add calcium or sulfur (or both).

 For the most part, you should avoid adding nitrogen fertilizers to soil if you want to keep the pH stable.
 Using nitrogen fertilizer will make soil more acidic.